AI-Driven Inflation Risk Could Reshape Global Markets

 Future outlook and possible scenarios

-Several scenarios remain plausible.
-A rapid expansion of energy and semiconductor capacity could neutralize inflationary pressures within a few years.
-Alternatively, persistent supply bottlenecks could embed AI-related costs into core inflation metrics.
+Several outcomes remain possible.
+A rapid expansion of energy and semiconductor capacity could ease cost pressures within a few years.
+If supply bottlenecks persist, however, AI-related investment costs may become embedded in core inflation, delaying monetary easing.

-A third outcome involves productivity gains outweighing costs, allowing central banks to maintain accommodative policies without renewed inflation.
+A third scenario would see productivity gains outpace rising input costs, allowing central banks to normalize policy without reigniting price instability.

 Final analytical synthesis